No acute tetrahedron is an 8-reptile: The proof

 The condition $s \geq 4$ is given by Lemma~\ref{lem:fourboundary}. \end{proof}

-\begin{lemma} The number of faces of ${\cal S}$ is at least nine. \end{lemma} \begin{proof} Suppose, for the sake of contradiction, that ${\cal S}$ has at most eight faces.
-Then, by Lemma~\ref{lem:minfaces}, we have four side vertices, two full vertices, and no hanging vertices.
-Each of the two interior vertices is incident on five faces, so in order to have at most eight faces in total, the interior vertices must share two of their incident faces, see Figure~\ref{fig:hopeless}.
-Adding further edges in the interior of $D$ is not possible, as this would increase the number of faces.
-Thus there are at least six boundary vertices, four of which are incident on only one interior edge and therefore on only three edges in total, and at least two of these must be side vertices.
-This contradicts Lemma~\ref{lem:mindegree}. \end{proof}
+\begin{lemma} The number of faces of ${\cal S}$ is at least ten. \end{lemma} \begin{proof} Suppose, for the sake of contradiction, that ${\cal S}$ has at most nine faces.
+Then, by Lemma~\ref{lem:minfaces}, we cannot have $f \geq 3$, so $f = 2$, that is, there are exactly two full vertices, which we denote by $X$ and $Y$.
+Let $N_X$ and $N_Y$ be the vertices adjacent to $X$ and $Y$, respectively.
+Moreover, by Lemma~\ref{lem:minfaces}, we have $p = 0$ (so neither $N_X$ nor $N_Y$ contains any of the poles), $f + s + h \leq 7$ (there are at most seven vertices other than the poles), and in particular $h \leq 1$ (there is at most one interior vertex other than $X$ and $Y$).

+By Lemma~\ref{lem:mindegree}, we have $|N_X| \geq 5$ and $|N_Y| \geq 5$.
+Since $|N_X \cup N_Y| \leq f + s + h \leq 7$, this implies $|N_X \cap N_Y| \geq 3$, that is, $X$ and $Y$ share at least three neighbours.
+Since there is at most one interior vertex other than $X$ and $Y$, at least two of the shared neighbours must be side vertices, let us call these $V$ and $W$.
+Now consider the cycle $XVYWX$.
+This cycle separates the diangle $D$ into three regions---see Figure~\ref{fig:hopeless}a.
+Only one of these regions, namely the interior of the cycle, has both $X$ and $Y$ on its boundary.
+Therefore, the third shared neighbour of $X$ and $Y$ must be an interior vertex $U$ inside the cycle $XVYWX$.
+Since there are no other interior vertices, $U$ can have edges only to $X$, $V$, $Y$, and $W$.
+By Lemma~\ref{lem:mindegree}, all four of these edges must exist.

+Now, since $U$ is a hanging vertex, one of the angles around $U$ must be a straight angle, say, without loss of generality, the angle $XUV$.
+But then the cycle $XUVX$ would constitute a geometric diangle, contradicting Lemma~\ref{lem:alltriangles}.
+Therefore, the assumption that ${\cal S}$ has at most nine faces must be wrong. \end{proof}

 This concludes the proof of Theorem~\ref{thm:main}.